Sarah Game

-Sarah Game is an Australian politician who has served as a member of the South Australian Legislative Council since 2022.
-She was the first member of Pauline Hanson's One Nation elected to the Parliament of South Australia, but resigned from the party in May 2025.
+Sarah Leslie Game is an Australian politician who has served as a member of the South Australian Legislative Council since 2022.
+She was the first member of Pauline Hanson's One Nation elected to the Parliament of South Australia, but resigned from the party in May 2025 to become an Independent.

+In July 2025 she founded a new party, registered as Sarah Game Fair Go for Australians, usually abbreviated to Fair Go for Australians; in 2026, she announced she would join the Family First Party.

+Early life and education

+Sarah Leslie Game grew up in a "separated family" in Sydney, New South Wales.
+Her mother, Jennifer Game, is also a politician.

+She studied veterinary medicine at the University of Sydney, graduating in 2006.

+Career

 Early career

+After graduating, Game moved to the UK to work as a vet, where she transitioned into a second career in teaching biology.

-Before her election in 2022, Game had been a veterinarian in a practice at South Brighton, a coastal suburb of Adelaide, since July 2021, using the name Sarah Wareing.
-She completed a Bachelor of Veterinary Science in 2006 at the University of Sydney in 2006 and lived in the United Kingdom for the next ten years, working as a biology teacher.
+After returning to Australia in 2016, she lived in Adelaide.
+She was a veterinarian in a practice at South Brighton, a coastal suburb of Adelaide, from July 2021, using the name Sarah Wareing.

-Political career
+Political career and views

-She was One Nation's first member of the South Australian parliament.
+Game was One Nation's first member of the South Australian Parliament.

-Game does not support the banning of foreign language teaching in schools (which had been a One Nation policy before the election), and she does not hold to strict interpretations of complex personal issues relating to abortion and transgender issues.
-She has Jewish heritage and was confirmed Catholic, but does not regard herself as religious, and chose to use the affirmation rather than religious oath at her swearing in to office.
-She has a strong focus on providing the best available education to all students regardless of their background, drawn from her own experience.
+She has stated that she does not support the banning of foreign language teaching in schools, which had been a One Nation policy before the 2022 election, and that she does not hold to strict interpretations of complex personal issues relating to abortion and transgender issues.
+She has Jewish heritage and was confirmed Catholic.
+She had stated "my values are Christian, [but] I don’t align myself now with any particular religion".
+When she was sworn into the Legislative Council, Game chose to use the affirmation rather than a religious oath.

 In her inaugural speech to parliament, she declared her support for "sustainable, cohesive immigration to Australia".
 David Ettridge, a founding member of One Nation, responded by claiming that Game held "Greens values" that could prompt a split from the party, adding "this is not what One Nation voters voted for".

 In 2022, Game supported moves to ban the Nazi Swastika.

-Game has expressed her opposition to legislation that would establish an "indigenous voice to parliament" in South Australia, saying it would divide South Australians based on race, and that One Nation wants "real tangible benefits for all disadvantaged Australians".

-After the 2023 Australian Indigenous Voice referendum, in which over 64% of South Australians voted against the Voice, Game announced plans to introduce a bill to repeal the South Australian state based Voice with the First Nations Voice Act 2023 bill.
+Game has expressed her opposition to legislation that would establish an "Indigenous voice to parliament" in South Australia, saying it would divide South Australians based on race, and that One Nation wants "real tangible benefits for all disadvantaged Australians".
+After the unsuccessful 2023 Australian Indigenous Voice referendum, Game announced plans to introduce a bill to repeal the South Australian state based Voice with the First Nations Voice Act 2023 bill.